 You can add additional fields to your form by dragging them from the left hand panel to the right hand panel.

 Then, click on the field to make any changes.
-You can also click on a form field and drag it to rearrange the order on your contact form.
+You can also click on a form field and drag it to rearrange the order of the fields in your contact form.

-You can add images next to the Multiple Choice and Multiple Items form fields, which are radio buttons, as well as the Checkboxes form field.
+You can add images next to the Multiple Choice and Multiple Items form fields, which are radio buttons, as well as the Checkboxes and Checkbox Items form fields.

 Now it’s time to add the images next to each radio button.

-To add an image to your form’s radio buttons, start by clicking on the Use image choices checkbox in the form editor.
+To add an image to your form’s radio buttons, toggle on the Use image choices setting in the Field Options panel.

 When you click that box, you’ll see an Upload Image button appear for each radio button on your form.

 To add an image, click on the Upload Image button.
 This will open your WordPress Media Library so you can upload a new image to WordPress or choose from your existing ones.